 Conway’s law (1967) : “organizations which design systems … are constrained to produce designs which are copies of the communication structures of these organizations.”

 Chinese whispers (1964), or more generally, the unreliability of typical human recollection: The distortion of information, by mistake or by intermediate levels, filtering the information throughout the organisation.
-Strongly connected to Miller’s law, and also research by Mihaly Csikszentmihalyi and his concept “Flow”, which we have when we are performing at our best, without distractions.
+Strongly connected to Miller’s magical number seven, and also research by Mihaly Csikszentmihalyi and his concept “Flow”, which we have when we are performing at our best, without distractions.
 Added can also be Hermann Ebinghaus’ research and his coined term “Serial Position Effect”, showing that we recall early and end list items easier then the middle ones.
 The primacy effect means that the long-term memory function is in use.

 “Go and See” (from Toyota Production System), “Genchi Genbutsu” in Japanese, is also very good for reducing intermediate levels, that is distorting the information for higher management.

 Visualisation and keeping track of information (known since ancient times): A picture is better than 1000 words.
-To make common information visible, transparent and easy to access.
+To make common documentation visible, transparent and easy to access.
 But, also a necessity for us humans when we are reducing complexity; organisation charts, architectures, work-breakdown structures, time plans, tables, drawings, diagrams, pictures etc. are needed as a complement to text.
 This is common sense, since otherwise we will get massive misunderstandings, and neither be able to reduce the complexity, nor keep track of the complicatedness, that is needed in order to make complicated products; buildings, bridges, hardware, software, etc., and later produce in a clear way.